yes4me/Npm-Automation-Web-Design/README.md

 ### Packages recommended:
-* [tutorial 1 on Gulp.js] to optimize a website, use the following packages:
+* to optimize a website, use the following packages:
-    * gulp-util: get environment variables passed in the console to gulp 39k
-    * gulp-strip-debug: stripping console statements 0.3k
-    * gulp-autoprefixer: add vendor prefixes to CSS rules to make it compliant with older browsers 6k
+    * gulp-[autoprefixer]: add vendor prefixes to CSS rules to make it compliant with older browsers 6k
-    * gulp-sass: generate CSS from SCSS 7k
+    * gulp-changed: detect whether files in the stream changed (alternative: gulp-watch)
+    * gulp-clean-css: reducing the size of CSS files 6k
     * gulp-concat: combining all files 11k
     * gulp-htmlmin: reducing the size of HTML 1k
+    * gulp-imagemin: reducing the size of image 2.8k
+    * gulp-inject: takes a stream of source files, and injects in the target stream files 7k
+    * gulp-plumber: Prevent pipe breaking caused by errors from gulp plugins 16k
+    * gulp-sass: generate CSS from SCSS 7k
+    * gulp-sourcemaps: for easier debugging
+    * gulp-strip-debug: stripping console statements 0.3k
     * gulp-uglify: reducing the size of JS 12k
-    * gulp-minify-css: reducing the size of CSS files 6k
-    * gulp-imagemin: reducing the size of image 2.8k
+    * gulp-util: get environment variables passed in the console to gulp 39k

 ### Bugs